aboullaite/k8s-ray-java/app/readme.md

 # Deploying Quarkus LangChain4j App with Ray on GKE
-This guide will walk you through the process of deploying a Quarkus LangChain4j application, consuming Ray endpoint on Google Kubernetes Engine (GKE).
+This section will walk you through the process of deploying a Quarkus LangChain4j application, consuming Ray endpoint on Google Kubernetes Engine (GKE).
 # Testing the app locally
 In the app folder, you will find a quarkus project that you can run locally.
-To run the app, you need to have Java 17 installed on your machine.
+To run the app, you need to have Java 21 or later, maven 3.9.9 installed on your machine.
 You can run the app using the following command:
 ```bash
 $ mvn compile quarkus:dev
 ```
-The application is expecting Ray endpoint to be running on `http://localhost:8000`.
+The application is expecting Ray (vLLM) endpoint to be running on `http://localhost:8000`.
 You can change the endpoint in the `application.properties` file.
 In this first step, we are going to port forward the Ray endpoint to our local machine.
 To do that, run the following command:
 ```bash
 $ kubectl port-forward svc/gemma-2b-it-serve-svc 8000:8000